margaretmf/margaretmf.github.io/poetry.md

 ## Southern Titles ##
-"Ladies" at home, and the country club, "women" at work "Babygirl" and "babe" on the street, which sounds like a cat call after being raised to be a Southern lady Are "ladies" just upper-class, rich, white women or women from all races?
+"Ladies" at home, and the country club, "women" at work "Babygirl" and "babe" on the street, which sounds like a cat call after being raised to be a Southern lady Are ["ladies"](https://publicseminar.org/2017/10/why-do-you-call-us-ladies/) just upper-class, rich, white women or women from all races, associated with the Confederate flag?
-Traditionally, "ladies" are just upper-class, rich, white women, but I see members of all races being "ladies" and "gentlmen" in the true sense of being able to take care of a home and doing fulfilling work in life.
+Traditionally, ["ladies"](https://publicseminar.org/2017/10/why-do-you-call-us-ladies/) are just upper-class, rich, white women, but I see members of all races being ["ladies" and "gentlemen"](https://empoweringwomennow.com/23-characteristics-of-a-classy-lady/) in the true sense of being able to take care of a home and doing fulfilling work in life.

 ## The Country Music and the Rejection ##
 Did it heal your relationship to the Country or the country?